gianbr/gianbr/README.md

 # Hi there 👋 I'm Gian!

-I am a committed and very dedicated developer, willing to apply my knowledge and continually learn.
-I am enthusiastic about helping and being helpful, and as I have worked as a tutor in a coding school, I participated in constant debates, interested in finding solutions to different problems, both individually and as a team.

-Thank you very much for your time and do not hesitate to contact me!
+Passionate and dedicated developer with a commitment to ongoing learning.
+As a former coding school tutor, I thrive in collaborative environments, actively engaging in discussions and contributing to problem-solving both independently and within a team.
+Eager to apply my knowledge and always ready to help.
+Feel free to reach out—I look forward to connecting with you!

 ## Work experience:

 ### :technologist:  CoderHouse / May 2021 - December 2022
-- Take attendance in class.
-Correction of mandatory challenges and final pre-deliveries.
-Resolution of queries inside and outside of class.
-After Class Teaching.
-Students progress monitoring.
-All done in HTML, CSS, JavaScript and ReactJs.
+- Diligently managed class attendance, assessed and corrected mandatory challenges and final pre-deliveries, and addressed queries both in and outside of class.
+Conducted post-class teaching sessions and monitored students' progress, utilizing expertise in HTML, CSS, JavaScript, and ReactJs.
+Adept at providing comprehensive support to foster an enriched learning experience.

 ### :technologist: Vivet / June 2022 - September 2022
-- I developed new functions for an e-commerce, modularized and improved the code, as well as the performance of the website in general.
-I was also involved in UX and UI development as well as SEO to improve the overall experience of the website.
+- Contributed significantly to their e-commerce platform by developing new features, optimizing code for modularity, and enhancing overall website performance.
+Played a key role in UX and UI development, leveraging expertise in SEO to elevate the overall user experience.
+Additionally, collaborated on internal product development initiatives, showcasing a versatile skill set in HTML, CSS, JavaScript, and ReactJs.

 ## Skill set: